iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 An iTwin Connector provides a workflow to easily synchronize information from various third-party design applications or data repositories into an iModel.

-#### iTwin Stack

-iTwin Stack is a platform for building Infrastructure Digital Twins on private clouds.
-It enables digital and system integrators to build scalable and customizable Digital Twins.
-It is meant for organizations unable to use iTwin Platform.

 #### Briefcases

 [Briefcases](./glossary#briefcase) are the local copies of iModel that users can acquire to work with the iModel.
 A Connector will download a briefcase locally using the BridgeRunner and change their copy of iModel.
 Once all the work is done, the results are then pushed into the iModel.
 Please see the section on [Execution sequence](#execution-sequence) on the different steps involved.